 Plus, the 2400G is not only a good cheap gaming CPU GPU combo, it's a decent quad-core processor in its own right, meaning not just decent gaming performance but overall system performance for general applications and multitasking.
 That also means it'll last you a fair while, and will be enough processing power to continue on with should you decide to buy a dedicated graphics card down the track for better gaming performance.

-Like all modern motherboards it comes with decent onboard sound and LAN working, but also like most motheboards it doesn't come with wireless/WiFi built-in.
+Like all modern motherboards it comes with decent onboard sound and LAN working, but also like most motherboards it doesn't come with wireless/WiFi built-in.
 If you want wireless internet on your build, you will have to do what most other builders have to do as well which is get either an internal wireless network card that slots into your motherboard, or a USB dongle/adapter version if you prefer to do it that way.
-Either can work just as well as each other (see the Builds FAQ for more on this including our recommendations).
+Either can work just as well as each other (see our Builds FAQ for more on this including specific adaptor recommendations).

 As mentioned above, these 2 modules only take up 2 of your 4 total RAM slots, so you have room for a RAM upgrade later should you want to upgrade to 16GB in the future.
-But right now in 2018, 16GB is a luxury as a gamer and only recommended for high-end gaming builds or for heavy workstation tasks (such as video editing PC builds etc).
+16GB is only recommended for higher-end builds or for heavy workstation tasks (such as video editing PC builds etc).
 8GB of RAM is all you can fit into a cheap system, but is all the memory you really need right now to maximize performance in 1080p in the majority of modern games and won't hold you back for a while to come.

 Western Digital have long been the most reliable when it comes to HDDs (short for Hard Disk Drives if you're brand new to all this stuff) and 1TB of storage is more than enough for most gamers, although feel free to include less or more storage as needed.
 7200RPM is also a good speed to shoot for when getting a HDD which is what this drive runs at.
 Yes, Solid State Drives (SSDs) are faster than a standard HDD like this, but are more of a luxury component as their size to cost ratio is much higher and we only recommend SSDs for more expensive builds.